rbind/blog.jemu.name/content/posts/2025-03-01-r-usability-gimmicks/index.md

 And that's it.

 I should also probably point out that another way to quickly install a package or two from wherever context I am in is [this R workflow][patrick-alfred] for [Alfred] by Patrick.
-I'll come back to Alfred later, but I also ended up adapting that workflow to use {{< pkg "pak" >}} under hood, so I can install either CRAN or GitHub packages using the same `r package install` keyword, so there's that.
+I'll come back to Alfred later, but I also ended up adapting that workflow to use {{< pkg "pak" >}} under the hood, so I can install either CRAN or GitHub packages using the same `r package install` keyword, so there's that.

 [^rignote]: and [rig] for that matter, but that's a different blog post.